Daniel Goodfellow: 2018–2019

 At the 2018 Commonwealth Games held at the Gold Coast, Australia, Goodfellow won gold on the men's synchronised 10m platform with Tom Daley.

 In 2019, Goodfellow partnered with Jack Laugher in men's synchronised 3m springboard as Laugher's regular partner Chris Mears had taken a year out from competition, while Daley partnered with Matty Lee in the 10m platform synchro.
 At the 2019 World Aquatics Championships held in Gwangju, South Korea, he won silver in the 3m synchronised with Laugher.

 2021–2022

 At the 2021 FINA Diving World Cup held in Japan as an official test event for the 2020 Tokyo Olympics, Goodfellow won gold in synchronised 3m springboard with Laugher.

 He competed for England at the 2022 Commonwealth Games where he won a gold medal in the Men's 3 metre springboard event.

+2025

+On 11 January, Goodfellow announced his retirement from diving via a post on Instagram.
+Praising his fellow divers and coaches, he described how "fortunate and privileged" he felt to have "been part of an era of British diving that has seen so much success and growth".